deltaDNA/android-sdk/README.md

 * [Version 4.0](docs/migrations/4.0.md)
 * [Version 4.1](docs/migrations/4.1.md)
 * [Version 4.3](docs/migrations/4.3.md)
+* Version 4.9
+  `recordEvent()` methods have been changed to to return an `EventAction` object, which can be used for Event Triggered Engage.
+This means that chaining calls on the `DDNA` SDK instance after calling `recordEvent()` is no longer supported.

 ## License
 The sources are available under the Apache 2.0 license.